nlopez99/UAV/README.md

 # UAV

-Radarr API Wrapper Powered by Node, Express, and Typescript.
+Radarr and Sonarr API Wrapper Powered by Node, Express, and Typescript.